csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 ### principles

-- common algorithims accross neocortex
+- common algorithms accross neocortex
 - hierarchy
 - **sparse distributed representations (SDR)** - vectors with thousands of bits, mostly 0s
   - bits of representation encode semantic properties
 - inputs
-  - data from the sense
+  - data from the senses
   - copy of the motor commands
     - "sensory-motor" integration - perception is stable while the eyes move
 - patterns are constantly changing